mugli/Avro-Keyboard/Readme.md

 ## License

-From version 5x, Avro Keyboard goes open source from freeware, licensed under **MOZILLA PUBLIC LICENSE Version 1.1**.
+Avro Keyboard is licensed under **MOZILLA PUBLIC LICENSE Version 1.1**.
 You should receive a copy of the license in MPL-1.1.txt file with both binaries and source.
 An online version of the license can be found at: [https://www.mozilla.org/MPL/](https://www.mozilla.org/MPL/ "https://www.mozilla.org/MPL/")